 - Choose a cloud storage and sign in to it.

-- Change other auto-backup settings if needed.
+- Change other auto-backup settings if needed, and tap Done.

 How to choose the destination folder

 By default, the destination folder of the backup will be called “GoodNotes”.
 If you want to backup to a different folder, just type in the name of the folder into the field in the auto-backup settings.
 If no folder with that name exists yet, GoodNotes will create one.
 If you want to back up to a subfolder of a folder, type in the path and separate the folders and subfolders using a slash (“/”).
 For example: GoodNotes/backup/…